-Peer-to-peer software is an area of software that has fallen somewhat out of interest in more recent years, as online service providers can afford to run their own centralised servers (although no doubt interest still exists: some users are preferring federated services over centralised services, such as Mastodon, Matrix, XMPP).
-However, peer-to-peer solutions still have many benefits to end users: mainly being greater user freedom.
-I believe that the content presented here shows clear ways to expand peer-to-peer systems, and reduce dependence on centralised services.
+Peer-to-peer software solutions have many benefits to end users: mainly being greater user freedom.
+I believe that the content presented here shows clear ways to extend peer-to-peer infrastructure, and reduce dependence on centralised services.

 I propose some ideas which could build off the content here.